Ageism Without Cause

 3. Do your skills need to be updated to align with a new initiative?

-4. If they cite eliminating your role, find out if there are other opportunities within the company that you may be eligible for.
+4. If they cite eliminating your role, find out if there are other opportunities in the company that you may be eligible for.

 As well, be certain that you are getting everything in writing.
 If there is anything significant that they have said to you that is not in writing, request that it be provided in writing before you leave the building.
 Point out that this covers them as much as it covers you.
 There can be no misunderstanding after-the-fact.